Why Finland Quantum Computing?

-It wasn’t that long ago that The Finnish Ministry of Economic Affairs started funding an innovation project for VTT Technical Research Centre of Finland.
+It wasn’t that long ago that The Finnish Ministry of Economic Affairs started funding the first Finland Quantum Computing project for VTT Technical Research Centre of Finland.
 The project was set up to build the Nordic country’s first-ever quantum computer.
-To help in the task, VTT asked the startup IQM (described below), to become involved in the project.
+To help raise Quantum Computing in Finland, VTT asked the startup IQM (described below) to become involved in the project.
 Beginning at the end of 2020, the project will continue until 2024.

 The project is clear proof of where Finland is as a country as far as deep tech innovation goes, and the four companies listed, vanguards for future developments in quantum tech, should be proud of this.